OpenTermsArchive/contrib-versions/Evernote/Terms of Service.md

 *   **Your Data is _Protected_**
 *   **Your Data is _Portable_**

-Read our CEO’s blog postblog post on the Evernote Blog explaining these laws in detail.
+Read Evernote's 3 Laws of Data Protection3 Laws of Data Protection, written by our CEO, explaining these laws in detail.

 Terms of Service

-**Effective Date: January 6, 2014** - What’s new »
+**Effective Date: June 3, 2014** - What’s new »

 Welcome to Evernote!
 We invite you to access our web sites, use the Evernote Service and shop in the Evernote Market, but please note that your invitation is subject to your review and agreement with these Terms of Service.
 This document describes in detail your rights and our rights relating to the provision of the Service and the operation of the Evernote Market, so please review these Terms carefully.